Sloppy Joe Sliders

 If you can't find Rotel chili fixins, a regular can of rotel or diced tomatoes with green chiles is all you need.
 And if you want the homemade sloppy joe sauce to have a little more liquid, add some tomato sauce or ketchup into the mix.

 Add some spices and fresh herbs to give this recipe extra flavor.
-Red pepper flakes, garlic powder, onion powder, chili powder, minced garlic and fresh cilantro would all be tasty.
+Red pepper flakes, onion powder, minced garlic and fresh cilantro would all be tasty.

 Save some calories and fat content by swapping the ground beef for ground turkey or chicken.